EmilyMabie/WeeklyAccomplishments/README.md

 16 | Worked with data scientist to profile learner clusters.
 Authored a Standard Operating Procedure document.
 Distilled departmental metrics for internal evaluation.
 17 | Presented departmental metrics to company leadership.
 Drafted and revised slide decks to support interdepartmental interfacing.
 18 | Designed job-aids and infographics to train staff on company policy implementation.
 Project managed and re-oriented project teams to timelines and priorities after holiday break.
 19 | Created an internal guide for informational modalities.
 Authored and updated sections of the curriculum handbook.
+Researched and compiled information on Articulation Agreements.